auth0/docs/articles/appliance/planning/appliance-vs-public-cloud.md

 ## Current Limitations for Customers Using the Appliance

-1. Multifactor Authentication (MFA) is only available for TOTP and HOTP-style factorization.
-Guardian and SMS-based MFA is *not* available.
+1. Multifactor Authentication (MFA) is only available using Google Authenticator over TOTP and HOTP-style factorization.
+Google Duo, Guardian, and SMS-based MFA are *not* available.
 2. Breached Password Detection is unavailable.
 3. The Appliance supports a fixed Webtask module model.
 It does *not* support all of the available Webtask NPM modules.
 4. The Appliance limits tenant log retention.